-- Calculate you income which is every money you are going to earn for the month.
-If you have more than one job or many income stream write them down and calculate how much in total you will make in a month.
+- Calculate your income which is every money you are going to earn for the month.
+If you have more than one job or many income streams write them down and calculate how much in total you will make in a month.

 When your budget is balanced it means your income equals your expenses or your expenses are less than your income.
 Hence, an unbalanced budget means your expenditure supersedes your income.
 In cases of an unbalanced budget, you have to make adjustments to your expenditure.